-Rheumatoid arthritis and the related foot issues as explained by Lee Pei Yueng - Podiatrist, Podiatry Department, Singapore General Hospital.
+Rheumatoid arthritis and foot-related issues as explained by Podiatrist Lee Pei Yueng from the Podiatry Department at Singapore General Hospital (SGH).

 Common foot issues experienced by patients with rheumatoid arthritis

 1. I cannot find shoes that fit

 Finding shoes that fit is one of the most common foot-related issues experienced by people with rheumatoid arthritis (RA).
 When purchasing footwear, they must take extra care to pick not only the right size but also the correct footwear shape.

 The best way to check whether shoes fit properly is to remove the shoe insert and to stand on it (provided the shoe insert hasn’t been sewn in).
 If the sides of your foot bulge outwards and exceed the width of the insert, look for wider shoes.
 There should also be approximately one thumb’s width from the end of the shoe to the tip of your longest toe.

 A shoe’s depth is also very important, especially around the toes.
 If the front of the shoe is too narrow or shallow, it will press your toes together.
 A correctly fitting shoe should be deep enough to accommodate your toes comfortably without forcing them together or pressing down on them (which can also cause corns on your toes).

 If your feet have more severe deformities, you might need to go to specialty shoe shops or custom shoemakers to find shoes that fit your feet.
 Talk to a podiatrist; most podiatry clinics can tell you where the best shops are.

 There can be a variety of reasons why your feet hurt when you walk.
 For instance, your shoes may not fit correctly, the way you walk may subject certain parts of your foot to excessive stress or pressure or you may have skin problems like foot corns and calluses.